ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Generates storage inventory report of objects and various fields
 * Fields include Encryption, Size, Last Modified, Storage Class, Version ID, Replication Status, Object lock etc.
-* Can't use to generate reports on-demand; can only be scheduled either daily or weekly only.
+* Can't generate reports on-demand; can only be scheduled either daily or weekly only.
   * Takes up to 48 hrs to generate first report.
 * Available formats: CSV, ORC, Parquet
-* Multiple inventories can be setup, and they go to a target bucket
+* Multiple inventories can be setup, and they go to a target bucket - Needs bucket policy for permissions.

 ### 2.3.1.
 Notes from demo